-The TAC can pay for Supported Employment Service that has been approved in writing by the TAC, when required as a result of a transport accident injury.
+We can help pay for Supported Employment Service that has been approved in writing by the TAC, when required as a result of a transport accident injury.

 The Supported Employment Service includes support provided by appropriately qualified and experienced staff employed at an Australian Disability Enterprise and may include: